-Additionally, she received an update on the EPSRC funded VSimulators facilities, soon to be built at the Universities of Exeter and Bath and the variety of interdisciplinary research which will be enabled through these unique state of the art facilities and how this will create collaborative opportunities amongst the academic and industrial communities.
+Additionally, she received an update on the EPSRC-funded VSimulators facilities, soon to be built at the Universities of Exeter and Bath, the variety of interdisciplinary research which will be enabled through these unique state of the art facilities, and how this will create collaborative opportunities among the academic and industrial communities.

 She witnessed the active control of induced floor vibrations, through the use of specialist damping equipment, as demonstrated by Emma Hudson, Paul Reynolds and James Bassitt.
 Additionally, she enjoyed the opportunity to immerse herself in several virtual reality worlds, experiencing insights into the research and industrial based opportunities that will be enabled from building the EPSRC funded VSimulators facilities.

 Julie Lewis-Thompson, Commercial Manager for the VSimuators project, said: “We are extremely grateful that Heather Macklyne took the time to visit the civil and structural engineering groups at the University of Exeter and look forward to liaising with her in developing future applications to the EPSRC.”